mitsimi/embedded-project/README.md

 ├── frontend/                 # Placeholder for Vue.js frontend
 │   └── ...
 ├── scripts/
-│   └── start-dev.sh          # Script to start the backend (and potentially frontend)
+│   └── start-dev.sh          # Script to start the backend and frontend servers
 └── README.md                 # This file
 ```